-The development area is cleared and largely devoid of native vegetation, vegetated by exotics and exhibited a range of disturbances resulting from earthmoving machinery, rural grazing and associated activity.
+The development area and in fact the whole 40 ha lot, is cleared and largely devoid of native vegetation, vegetated by exotics and exhibited a range of disturbances resulting from earthmoving machinery, rural grazing and associated activity.
 The land is considered disturbed land within the meaning of the Code.